-Before you start commenting on who even writes a travel guide on Brussels, I know, I know!
-The city has a reputation for being boring, hence even those who go on a complete Euro trip end up skipping this one.
-The good news is, in recent years, home of the European Union – Brussels – has gained the attention of those who are into creativity.
-Even though I completely agree that the city is kind of boring, but it has a lot of new turns to it that people don’t generally expect or even search for.
-That is the exact reason, I have written Brussels Travel Guide 2020.
+Before you start commenting on who even writes a travel guide on Brussels, I know!
+The city has a reputation for being boring; hence even those who go on a complete Euro trip end up skipping this one.
+The good news is, in recent years, the home of the European Union – Brussels – has gained the attention of those who are into creativity.
+Even though I completely agree that the city is boring, it has a lot of new turns to it that people don’t generally expect or even search for.
+That is the exact reason I have written Brussels Travel Guide 2020.

-Don’t let the boring image of Brussels fool you, because it is picturesque with tons of yummy chocolate and beer.
-If you look closely or decide to not drop it, the architecture is breathtaking and the place is foodie’s dream come true.
-The bustling city has the old-world charm and a lot to offer if you allow it to.
+Don’t let the dull image of Brussels fool you because it is picturesque with tons of yummy chocolate and beer.
+If you look closely or decide not to drop it, the architecture is breathtaking, and the place is a foodie’s dream come true.
+The bustling city has old-world charm and a lot to offer if you allow it to.
 Now that I have enough of your attention and I might have convinced you to consider adding Brussels to your vacation trip, let me walk you through the entire guide on Brussels so you can make a better and informed decision.

 Here you go:

 - The Good, The Bad & The In-betweens

 - Things to See & Do In Brussels

 - Where to Stay?

 - Brussels Nightlife & Beer

 As much as I want you to visit Brussels and see the city, I recommend you give it one or a maximum of two days.
 Any more than that, and you will end up wasting your days.
 You can spend the extra days in nearby picturesque small towns.